Future Streets Oxfordshire—Workshop 2: Future Visions with Rob Hopkins

 Futurist and time traveller Rob Hopkins ignited imaginations and helped participants see past the constraints and limitations that so often become blockers to expressing our deepest longing for our places.
 Time to dream and imagine together is a vital muscle to flex for unlocking possibilities even where policy, political or funding constraints exist.

-Artist and live illustrator Richard Carman worked with groups to develop their ideas on paper - sketching their imaginings independently, then checking back: "Like this?
-Anything to add?"
-Ideas were posted to a gallery space, and comments were invited.
+People collaged together and artist and live illustrator Richard Carman worked with groups to develop their ideas on paper - sketching their imaginings independently.
+All ideas were posted to a gallery space, and comments were invited.

 The Future We Imagine